 - Richmond, Virginia, USA

-Anodizing will not survive a dishwashing machine; I think most vendors are adding non-stick, possibly so customers who accidentally put their pans in a dishwasher don't hassle them that the pan got ruined.
+Anodizing will not survive a dishwashing machine; I think most vendors are now adding non-stick, and it's possibly so customers who accidentally put their pans in a dishwasher don't hassle them that the pan got ruined.

 June 24, 2019